-During the period 1905-1907 Lottie frequently modelled for Orpen.
-One imagines that, as well as earning useful extra funds, Lottie enjoyed the experience.
+During the period 1905-07 Lottie frequently modelled for Orpen, and one imagines that, as well as earning useful extra funds, she enjoyed the experience.
 According to Robert Upstone in William Orpen: Politics, Sex and Death, the artist was

 capable of forming warm platonic friendships with women.
 Reputedly he treated his models with kindness and respect.